 Objective: Quantify, predict, and enhance squad-level shared situational awareness (SA) and understanding (SU) across volatile, uncertain, complex and ambiguous operating environments leading to demonstrated increases in mission effectiveness.

-Description: Tactical Awareness via Collective Knowledge (TACK) consists of human state identification models that exploit gaze and physiological data to provide real-time estimates of human SA across heterogeneous teams and improve target search in complex, unstructured environments.
-Specifically, TACK uses gaze position data and passive neural (EEG) from multiple individuals to extract Regions of Interest (ROIs) from the environment to share across heterogeneous teams.
+Tactical Awareness via Collective Knowledge (TACK) uses an opportunistic sensing approach that exploits gaze and physiological data to provide real-time estimates of human SA across heterogeneous teams.
+Dynamic estimates of Squad SA, combined with other Soldier-borne sensors, can be used to reason over the environment and inform adaptive systems.
+Currently, TACK uses gaze position and passive neural (EEG) data from multiple individuals to extract Regions of Interest (ROIs) from the environment to share across heterogeneous teams.
 Computer vision (CV) is used to integrate ROIs with physiology to provide real-time estimate of Soldier state and Squad SA.

 Advanced Computational Approaches